Mint Julep

 Mint Julep red w tintype

-The Kentucky Derby, a national holiday, is upon us.
-In deference to such a momentous annual event, occurring on the first Saturday each May, I thought it fitting to feature a fabled drink, the mint julep.
-Schools, the stock market, financial institutions and many others are closed for business on derby day as they should be.
+The Kentucky Derby, a national holiday, and the Mint Julep is upon us.
+In deference to such a momentous event, occurring on the first Saturday each May, schools, stock markets, financial institutions and many others are closed for business as they should be.
 Amen.

 Derby Glasses